libioco/odin-recipes/README.md

 # odin-recipes
-Odin recipes website from The Odin Project
+Recipes website from The Odin Project.